 This website is designed to show you - on a unit-by-unit basis for each hospital in the Commonwealth - who will be on staff to help you or a loved one during a hospital stay.

-The PatientCareLink site lets patients see how each hospital in Massachusetts meets agreed-upon national guidelines for a number of different measures relating to:
+The PatientCareLink site lets patients see how each hospital in Massachusetts meets agreed-upon national guidelines for Falls, Falls with Injury and Pressure Ulcer Prevalence.

 The PatientCareLink website allows you to track a particular hospital's efforts to meet these measure standards, and see how the hospital compares to "peer" hospitals of the same size.